0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 [*] Trying to get TGT...
 [-] Got error while trying to request TGT: Kerberos SessionError: KDC_ERR_PADATA_TYPE_NOSUPP(KDC has no support for padata type)
 ```
 Looks like that failed.
-After researching the ```KDC_ERR_PADATA_TYPE_NOSUPP``` error, it appears that the domain controller is not configured to use Public Key Cryptography for Initial Authentication  (PKINIT) authentication.
-According to this [article](https://www.prosec-networks.com/en/blog/adcs-privescaas/), PKINIT is the kerberos authentication method that enables pre-authentication using certificates.
-The articles details an alternative method of certificate authentication and exploitation though.
-It's possible to use Schannel to authenticated against an ldaps server using X.509 certificates.
-The article links to the PassTheCert tool which takes advantage of this and grant a machine account we control [Resource Based Constrained Delegation (RBCD).](https://www.thehacker.recipes/a-d/movement/kerberos/delegations/rbcd) over ther Domain Controller.
+After researching the ```KDC_ERR_PADATA_TYPE_NOSUPP``` error, it appears that the domain controller is not configured to use Public Key Cryptography for Initial Authentication  (PKINIT).
+According to this [article](https://www.prosec-networks.com/en/blog/adcs-privescaas/), PKINIT is the authentication method which makes kerberos pre-authentication through certificates possible.

+So we can't use the certificate to request the admin's TGT through kerberos but the article does mention an alternative method of certificate authentication and exploitation path.
+It's possible to use SChannel to authenticated against an LDAPS server using X.509 certificates.
+This means we could authenticate to the domain controller's LDAPS server using our certificate and interact with the directory as the domain administrator user defined in the SAN.
+Whith this access, we could grant a machine account we control [Resource Based Constrained Delegation (RBCD)](https://www.thehacker.recipes/a-d/movement/kerberos/delegations/rbcd) over ther Domain Controller computer object in AD.
+The article links to the [PassTheCert](https://github.com/AlmondOffSec/PassTheCert) tool which can be performed to take advantage of the LDAPS certificate authentication.

 ### PassTheCert RBCD

-In short, since we have domain admin access to the ldaps server through our certificate domain, we can edit the DC's msDS-AllowedToActOnBehalfOfOtherIdentity and add our machine account's ( ```HACK01$```) SID to gain delegation over the DC.
-This will allow us to request a service ticket to the DC for any user we wish to impersonate([Silver Ticket](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/silver-ticket).
+In short, since we have domain admin access to the ldaps server through our certificate, we can edit the DC object's ```msDS-AllowedToActOnBehalfOfOtherIdentity``` attribute and add our machine account's ( ```HACK01$```) SID to gain delegation over the DC.
+This will allow us to request a service ticket to the DC for any user we wish to impersonate and retrieve the user's TGT.

-Let's clone the PassTheTicket tool
+Let's start by cloning the PassTheTicket tool mentioned in the article.
 ```console
 0ph3@parrot~$ git clone https://github.com/AlmondOffSec/PassTheCert.git
 Cloning into 'PassTheCert'...